BOARD OF EDUCATION

 As required by the School Code of Illinois after each decennial census, the Board of Education has re-apportioned the seven sub-districts.

 The Springfield-Sangamon County Regional Planning Commission prepared a 2022 Reapportionment Plan and new sub-district map based on 2020 census data.
-This new map was approved by the Board of Education at its regular meeting of Monday, April 18, 2022, and can be found by clicking on this link: 2022 Reapportionment Approved Map.
+This new map was approved by the Board of Education at its regular meeting of Monday, April 18, 2022, and can be found below or by clicking on this link: 2022 Reapportionment Approved Map.

 Following is a list of current Board members with corresponding sub-district: